UCL-PSEM/ALSPAC_SNP_Extraction/README.md

 ## Requirements

-1) ALSPAC Genome-wide HRC Imputed Dataset - This consists of individual autosomal chromosome .bgen files supplied by ALSPAC with the naming convention 'filtered_01.bgen' to 'filtered_22.bgen'.
+### 1) ALSPAC Genome-wide HRC Imputed Dataset
+This consists of individual autosomal chromosome .bgen files supplied by ALSPAC with the naming convention 'filtered_01.bgen' to 'filtered_22.bgen'.

-2) SNP List - A list of the desired SNPS for extraction.
+### 2) SNP List
+A list of the desired SNPS for extraction.

+### 3) Params file
-3) params file - A text file that allows the user to specify the desired directories for inputs/outputs/etc.
+A text file that allows the user to specify the desired directories for inputs/outputs/etc.

+### 4) ALSPAC_SNP_Extraction.sh
-4) ALSPAC_SNP_Extraction.sh - The script to run the programme.
+The script to run the programme.

 ## How To Use